 Become a My Country Talks partner!

 You want to get thousands of your readers to meet up for one-on-one political discussions?
 You are a national or regional website, a radio station, a television broadcaster or a blog?
 Then become a partner of My Country Talks!
-These organisations have already joined or support the project:
+Here are some of the news organisations that have already organized an event in their country:

 Draft a handful of yes-or-no questions.